Comprehensive Guide to Different Types of Tires

 Belt

-The belts are made of polyester or nylon.
-They are the webbing that covers the outside of the tire.
+The belts, made of polyester or nylon, are the webbing that covers the outside of the tire.

 While the tire is being used, the heat and pressure of driving make it bond to the surface of the rubber.

-If you buy a new tire, it has no belts yet, so you need to get them from your local dealer.
+If you buy a new tire, it does not have belts yet, so you need to get them from your local dealer.

 Tread